Who is this for?

 An expanded Speaking Up Survey (newly branded as the Speaking Out Survey) is currently in development and will be administered in fall 2019.
 This next iteration of the survey will be updated to include more questions focused on inclusivity at U of T, leveraging the existing survey mechanism to enhance the University’s ability to assess and respond to employees’ sense of inclusion.
 The Speaking Out survey will be administered every two years.

-The University is also currently participating in a Service Effectiveness Survey as part of an in international UniForum survey to gauge overall satisfaction with university services.
+The University is also currently participating in a Service Effectiveness Survey as part of an international UniForum survey to gauge overall satisfaction with university services.
 This survey, available to faculty and staff members, is designed to report on the effectiveness of key administrative services: research administration, teaching development, finance, purchasing services, human resources, information technology, marketing and student recruitment, student support and facilities management.
 Survey results will allow the University to identify gaps in services that may result in inequities for faculty, staff and students.

 The environmental scan also included a review of the many EDI initiatives across the three U of T campuses, as described below in Objective 6.